umbraco/UmbracoDocs/Documentation/Reference/Templating/Macros/Razor/hello-world.md

 #Hello World
-_Goes through the code, requiered to display the current page's name, id, url and its chil pages_
+_Goes through the code, required to display the current page's name, ID, URL and child pages_

 ##Getting values from the current page
 Using Razor in an Umbraco Macro, the current page, is accessible through the `Model` keyword, as a `dynamic` object.